If you have ever considered straightening your teeth with aligners, you have probably come across the Invisalign vs Smile Direct Club debate.

 Smile Direct vs Invisalign: How do they work?

-Both are a type of clear aligner used for teeth straightening, and they are both popular with adults since they are nearly invisible.
+Both are a type of clear aligner used for teeth straightening, and they are both popular with adults and teens since they are nearly invisible.

-For the two systems, the steps are generally as follows:
+For each of the two systems, the steps are generally as follows:

 - Eligibility for treatment is determined

-- A mold or digital scan is taken of your teeth (Invisalign dentists can use molds or scans, and SDC only uses scans)
+- A mould or digital scan is taken of your teeth to get 3D digital images

-- You begin treatment with clear aligners that change every so often as your teeth become realigned
+- Treatment begins with clear aligners that change roughly every two weeks to gradually align and straighten your teeth

-- Invisalign Teen: This system is made specifically for the growing mouths of teens, and the aligners come with indicators that let parents and dentists know how often they've been worn.
+- Invisalign First: This system is made specifically for the growing mouths of children, and the aligners come with indicators that let parents and dentists know how often they've been worn.

 - Nighttime Clear Aligners: Average 10-month treatment plan, 10 hours of wear per day (while you sleep).
 Many professionals opt for Nighttime Clear Aligners because they don't have to wear them at the office.